friflo/Friflo.Json.Fliox/Json/Fliox.Hub.Explorer/README.md

 namespace **`Friflo.Json.Fliox.Hub.Explorer`**

-This package contains an SPA - single page web application - used for development and administration of databases hosted by a **Fliox Hub**.
+This package admin page - a SPA - used for development and administration of databases hosted by a **Fliox Hub**.

+Try out the online demo - running on AWS - [**DemoHub**](http://ec2-174-129-178-18.compute-1.amazonaws.com/) (EC2 instance: t2-micro, us-east-1).
+An explanation of the Explorer is available at the [🐾 Examples - Walkthrough](https://github.com/friflo/Fliox.Examples#-walkthrough).

 The **Hub Explorer** enables: